siddharthjena-brandscapes/Klarifai-Notebook/backend/markdown_files/24_-_Pakistan_-_BHT_-_Report_310724_1.md

 | eComm Shoppers (ES) \[Non-eComm Shoppers (NES)] | 75 | 48 | 2 | 6NES | 15NES | 55 |

-Brand Health Score (BHS) is a composite value derived from performance across four metrics – Prominence, Brand Preferred (Solo), Affinity and Reputation (see Appendix 1).; Where segments are shown, scores are tested against the segments in the category- notation next to a segment value (NM, NAF, NIT etc.) indicates that the noted segment value is significantly higher or lower than the segment value shown, so Millennials (ML) are tested against Non-Millennials (NM), Gen Z (GZ) are tested against Non-Gen Z (NGZ), International Travelers (IT) are tested against Non-Travelers (NIT), and eComm Shoppers (ES) are tested against Non-eComm Shoppers.
+Brand Health Score (BHS) is a composite value derived from performance across four metrics – Prominence, Brand Preferred (Solo), Affinity and Reputation (see Appendix 1).
+Where segments are shown, scores are tested against the segments in the category - notation next to a segment value (NM, NAF, NIT etc.) indicates that the noted segment value is significantly higher or lower than the segment value shown, so Millennials (ML) are tested against Non-Millennials (NM), Gen Z (GZ) are tested against Non-Gen Z (NGZ), International Travelers (IT) are tested against Non-Travelers (NIT), and eComm Shoppers (ES) are tested against Non-eComm Shoppers.

 Base: All Respondents
 Gen Z: Random + Booster

 ©2021 Visa.
 All rights reserved.
-Visa Confidential  8
+Visa Confidential
 # Brand Health Market Trends – By Segments

 Visa shows a significant rise in brand health among international travelers, maintaining its dominance across all major segments.